binaryage/totalfinder-web/uninstallation.md

 By default the uninstaller does not remove your configuration settings from `/Users/<user>/Library/Preferences/com.apple.finder.plist`.

-It is just a few extra bytes we leave for case you are just reinstalling it for some reason.
+It is just a few extra bytes we leave for case you are just reinstalling for some reason.
 It is also convenient to keep your license key there just for case you return to TotalFinder later.

-In some future version uninstaller will offer removing the configuration.
+In some future version uninstaller will offer to remove the configuration.
 Right now you have to do it by hand.
-If you want to clean TotalFinder trail completely remove all TotalFinder prefixed keys from that file.
-You may use plist editor for that:
+If you want to clean the TotalFinder trail completely, remove all TotalFinder prefixed keys from that file.
+You can use plist editor to do that:

     open ~/Library/Preferences/com.apple.finder.plist